davepinch/pinchy.cc/scratchpad.md

 ===

-* shadows-on-the-sr-520-trail - link to page instead of Wikipedia
 * en.wikipedia.org/wiki/Temple_De_Hirsch_Sinai -> tag not linked
 * Rename epoch to geologic epoch (type and tags)
 It is the perfection of God's works...
 Newton quote, tag simplicity